ibexa/documentation-developer/docs/guide/payment/payment_troubleshooting.md

 The result should be a number greater than 300.
 If it is less, the entropy is not enough to generate random numbers.

-To increase the entropy you have to install the `haveged` application.
+To increase the entropy, you have to install the `haveged` application.

 Install the package with apt-get: